TimothyStiles/how-to-synbio/README.md

-# :dna: How to Synbio :dna:
+# How to Synbio :dna:

 Hello everyone!